 If a COVID-19 carrier sneezes or coughs and those droplets find their way to a nearby surface that you touch, you may be at risk for catching the disease.

-Remember, the microbial mist from your fellow flyer's cough or sneeze can spray six feet or farther, and the novel coronavirus can stick on surfaces for days.
+Remember, the microbial mist from your fellow flyer's cough or sneeze can spray six feet or farther, and the novel coronavirus can stick on surfaces for days (although COVID-19 is not primarily spread through those surfaces).

 That said, many airlines are doing their part to decrease the spread of the coronavirus by following the IATA's recommendations for more frequent and deeper cabin cleaning.